antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ______

-## Experiments TP53; Molecule of the year 1994

-Nearly half of human malignancies harbor mutations in tumor suppressor gene p53, mutations that facilitate and promote metastasis, tumorigenesis, and resistance to apoptosis.

-These mutations generally lead to loss of DNA binding and an inability to transactivate canonical anti proliferative p53 target genes.
-Genotoxic chemotherapeutics, like doxorubicin and etoposide, are clinically relevant activators of wild-type p53, but the potential risk of resistance and secondary malignancies due to increased mutational burden remains a significant concern.
-Given the powerful tumor suppression abilities of p53, restoration of the p53-regulated transcriptome without inducing additional DNA damage represents an intriguing approach for development of anticancer strategies and therapeutics.
-Nongenotoxic, small molecule activation of the p53 pathway has been proposed as a potential solution.

-TP53 mutations were found in 60% of the CRCs.
-However, gene set enrichment analyses indicated that their transcriptional consequences varied among the CMSs and were most pronounced in CMS1-immune and CMS4-mesenchymal.

-.

-### TP53 activation

-In the coming analyses we will use the dataset:<br>
-**Exp Colon Cell Lines (TP53 +/-) Nutlin-3A-etoposide - Sammons - 30 - DESeq2_rlog - tpm109geo**.

-In this expriment, 4 drugs were tested that can be diveded in two types.
-Etoposide:  Clinically relevant activators of wild-type p53.
-Activates p53 via induction of  DNA double strand breaks.
-Initiation double strand breaks but leads of course to resitance and secondary malignancies.
-Nutlin-3A:  MDM2 inhibitor nutlin-3A to activate wild-type p53 in a non-genotoxic, considered a proto-oncogene.

-**Integrated stress response pathway:**

-Effector of anti-proliferative and cell death expression programs

-Tunicamycin: Activates the ISR (integrated stress response pathway), via ER stress of accumulating
-Histidinol: Activates the ISR (integrated stress response pathway), via histinide depletion.

-* ATF3 mRNA and protein levels increased under both p53 and ISR stimulating treatments in HCT116 WT cells
-* A second approach uses compounds like the MDM2 inhibitor nutlin-3A to activate wild-type p53 in a nongenotoxic
-* TP53 is mayor player of one of the tumor supressor mechanisms.
-* Both the p53-dependent and the ATF4-driven ISR gene networks are antiproliferative, either through induction of apoptosis or cell cycle control

-* Check the TP53 level in this dataset.
-Is the dataset grouped by a different p53 expression.

-* Analyse which genes are affected by the compounds

-Let's start with drugs known to interact with tp53.
-In college also MDM2 has been mentioned as negative P53 regulator.
-If you want to find differentially expressed genes in Tp53 dependent background which subgroups do you have to select.
-Once again use the Differential expression between two groups.
-For now we only focus on a small part of this experiment using Nultin-3a, a therapeutic agent which is a known P53 regulator via MDM2 inhibition.
-For this analysis we only want to use the TP53 wt genotype, since we want to inspect the effect of Nutlin-3a in a TP53 background.

-* Group by treatment and filter for TP53 wild-type.
-Click submit and select the two groups in the DESeq2 test (default) use the DMSO vs Nutlin-3A group.**

-* Do you see the MDM2 gene ?.

-* Inspect the MDM2 level in a one gene view are your surprised ?

-* In the left menu you can store your found list of 162 genes with the "store result as custom geneset" button and save it with a proper name in temporary collection (default) for later usage.

-* Also check the relation with TP53 by using the gene vs gene option in the pull down menu.

-*  A very significant correlation.
-Can you think of a reason?
-Hint:you are looking at RNA expression levels, how does nutlin 3a inhibits MDM2 ???

-Optional:  You can also perform the same test for Etoposide as you did for Nutlin-3A and store this list as well.
-So it is obvious that the innersection of genes for both drug treatments are of potential interest.
-With the VENN-diagram of gene categories option in box 3 of the main menu  you can check for overlapping genes.
-After selecting the VENN diagram try to find your stored genelistswith GS button, User genesets > Temporary etc.

-* Check of there is an overlap between affected genes

-Exp Colon Cell Lines (TP53 +/-) Nutlin-3A-etoposide - Sammons - 30 - DESeq2_rlog - tpm109geo

 ## Identifying key drivers of CRC: superenhancers controlling gene expression

 An enhancer is a short (50-1500 bp) region of DNA that can be bound by proteins (activators) to increase the